The Second Best Exotic Marigold Hotel: Release

-The film had its world premiere at the Royal Film performance on Tuesday 17 February 2015, an event held in aid of the Film & TV Charity.
+The Second Best Exotic Marigold Hotel had its world premiere at the Royal Film Performance on Tuesday 17 February 2015, an event held in aid of the Film & TV Charity.
 Subsequently, the film was released in the United Kingdom, Australia, New Zealand and Ireland on 26 February 2015, and in the United States on 6 March 2015.
+It grossed $33.1 million in the United States and Canada and $52.9 million in other territories for a total gross of $86 million.
+Opening-weekend audiences in the US polled by CinemaScore gave the film a grade of "B+" on an A+ to F scale.